cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

   construction used for constructing the VOPRF protocol.
 - Section {{batch}}: Specifies how the DLEQ proof mechanism can be batched for multiple VOPRF invocations, and how this changes the protocol execution.
-- Section {{ecinstantiation}}: Considers explicit instantiations of the protocol in the elliptic curve setting.
+- Section {{ciphersuites}}: Considers explicit instantiations of the protocol in the elliptic curve setting.
 - Section {{sec}}: Discusses the security considerations for the OPRF and VOPRF protocol.
 - Section {{apps}}: Discusses some existing applications of OPRF and VOPRF